imodfindbeads(1) imodfindbeads(1)

 down by more than a factor of 2.

--linear OR -LinearInterpolation
+-linear (-lin) OR -LinearInterpolation Integer

-Use linear instead of cubic interpolation; this option will help
+images.
+Enter 1 to use linear instead of cubic interpolation;

--center OR -CenterWeight Floating point
+-center (-c) OR -CenterWeight Floating point

 The weighting for the center pixel in the edge detecting filter;